 Grenadine is a nonalcoholic fruit syrup that is common in the bar.
 It is essential for the Roy Rogers and Shirley Temple as well as cocktails like the tequila sunrise.
 It's bright red color has led many drinkers to assume that it's flavored with cherries and some brands use artificial cherry flavoring.
 However, pomegranate is the base for real grenadine.
 Just like simple syrup, grenadine is a very easy drink mixer to make at home.
 It can be made from fresh pomegranates when they are in season during the winter months.
 In the off-season, pick up a bottle of pomegranate juice and mix it with sugar to create your own grenadine.

 Who Was Roy Rogers?

-His career began in 1935 as a member of Sons of the Pioneers and before the 1940s he became the star of his own movies.
-Rogers made almost 100 films in his time, ending with an appearance in the 1984 "King of the Cowboys" episode on the TV show "The Fall Guy."
-He passed away in July of 1998.
+Known as King of the Cowboys, Roy Rogers is one of the most recognized cowboys in the world.
+His career began in 1935 as a member of the Western singing group, Sons of the Pioneers.
+Before the 1940s, he became the star of his own movies.
+He often appeared with Dale Evans who became his wife in 1947 and his horse, Trigger, was almost as popular as the cowboy himself.
+Rogers' majestic singing voice, charm, and good guy persona were portrayed in all of his movies and TV shows.
+In total, he made almost 100 films, ending with an appearance in the 1984 "King of the Cowboys" episode on the TV show "The Fall Guy."
+Roy Rogers passed away in July of 1998.